SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_FieldDescriptors/DOM_ReservationFieldDescriptor.md

 | References a single SRM booking | Guid | Guid |
 | References one or more SRM bookings | List\<Guid\> | Guid (ListValueWrapper) |

 Defines a DOM field that references an SRM booking (`ReservationInstance`) by storing the ID of that booking in the form of a `Guid`.
 The validity and existence of the booking is not checked server-side.
-However, when displayed in the DOM LCA form, a value will be marked invalid when the booking does not exist in the DMS.
+However, when displayed in the DOM low-code app form, a value will be marked invalid when the booking does not exist in the DMS.

 ## Defining the FieldDescriptor